orta/snazzy/README.md

 Snazzy sits on-top of [SourceKitten](https://github.com/jpsim/SourceKitten), and works with the JSON API.

 This currently does nothing.
 This is [README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
+It's based on some work I [did for RxSwiftCommunity](https://github.com/RxSwiftCommunity/RxSwiftExt/issues/39).

 ## Installation